 Despite the global interest for people to shop for environment-friendly tools, the importance of using gas-powered pole saws has never gone down.
 YES, they are little heavier than the electrical counterparts.
 However, considering the power of gas engines, they make trimming stubborn branches and shrubs easier for you.

 Having said that, finding the perfect option from hundreds of products could be time consuming.
-Fortunately, our experts are well versed on this and happy to share their reviews on the best gas powered pole saws available to date in this article.
+Fortunately, our experts are well versed on this and shared their reviews on the best gas powered pole saws.
+In this article, we are about to present their findings below, but before we do so here is the list of the top 5 gas powered pole saws available to date:

 Top 5 Best Gas powered Pole Saws: Comparison Table